Yu Suzuki: Ys Net

-On June 22nd 2022, YS-Net released Air Twister exclusively to Apple Arcade.
-YS-Net has continued to support the game with regular updates and expanded content.
+On June 22, 2022, YS-Net released Air Twister exclusively to Apple Arcade.
+YS Net has continued to support the game with regular updates and expanded content.

+On December 12, 2024 Bandai Namco announced YS Net's next game Steel Paws at The Game Awards 2024.
+YS Net announced Steel Paws as a mobile game to be exclusively released for Netflix Games.
+It is an action role-playing game that features a young girl and her robot companions who explore a mysterious tower that emerges from the ground every 100 years.

 Personal life

-Suzuki said in an interview that while he greatly enjoys creating games, he has relatively little interest in playing them, and prefers to spend his free time watching movies and visiting theme parks.
+Suzuki said in an interview that while he greatly enjoys creating games, he has relatively little interest in playing them and prefers to spend his free time watching movies and visiting theme parks.